 Mikelle Despain Author at Jones Paint & Glass

 Mikelle Despain has been providing design tips and inspiration for Jones Paint & Glass for over 10 years.
-She is a regular guest on the KSL Home Show with Heather Osmond.
-With a background in journalism and passion for interior design, she enjoys the opportunity to share the latest trends with the Jones Paint & Glass network.
+She is a regular guest on the KSL Home Radio Show and Podcast with Heather Osmond where she shares color trends, design ideas, and information about paint and glass products.
+With a background in journalism and passion for interior design, she enjoys the opportunity to share the latest trends with Utah and beyond.

 You may also be interested in...